M-Hassan-Raza/Portfolio/content/book-a-call.md

 - 💼 LinkedIn: [linkedin.com/in/hassanraza22](https://linkedin.com/in/hassanraza22)
 - 📅 Calendar: [Book a call](https://cal.com/muhammad-hassan-raza/30min)

-Whether you need a custom software solution, want to implement ChronoPOS, or just want to discuss potential collaborations, I'm here to help turn your vision into reality.
+Whether you need a custom software solution, want to implement Polaris, or just want to discuss potential collaborations, I'm here to help turn your vision into reality.